 George Spaulding – Public Safety

-OKNA’s email list is a way for you to receive time-sensitive information from the neighborhood association, specific to Overlook and OKNA’s areas of interest.
+OKNA’s weekly e-mail update is a way for you to receive time-sensitive information from the neighborhood association specific to Overlook and OKNA’s areas of interest.
 These are usually public notices about hearings or meetings, neighbor work parties or other non-commercial notices we receive.
-Emails are sent in a digest format, usually once per week on Fridays.
+E-mails are sent in a digest format, usually once per week on Fridays.

 To join the list, please enter your email address in the Yahoo! box on the right and look for your confirmation email (check your spam folder and whitelist our address).